|

 3. FRONT AND REAR AXLES.
 Inspect the oil levels and replenish as necessary.

 4. TRACTA JOINTS.
 Inspect the oil levels and replenish as necessary.
+5. STEERING Box.
+Remove the filler plug and top up with oil as required.

 6. PROPELLER SHAFTS.
 Lubricate the nipples on the sliding joints.